MPh-py/MPh/docs/installation.md

 All major platforms are supported: Windows, Linux, macOS.
 Though ARM-based architectures are not, namely Apple Silicon on M1/M2 Macs.
 (Contribute to solving [GitHub issue #80] if you want to remedy that.)
+Linux support has only been rigorously tested on Ubuntu.
+Occasional problems may occur on other distributions.
+Specifically with image exports, for which Comsol depends on external libraries.

 Comsol is expected to be installed in the default location suggested by its installer.
 Though on Windows, custom locations are also supported,